Ride-The-Lightning/RTL/docs/Eclair-setup.md

 * `lnImplementation` - This should be `ECL`, indicating that RTL is connecting to an Eclair node.
 * `lnServerUrl` - complete url with ip address and port of the eclair server.
 * `multiPass` - Specify the password (in plain text) to access RTL.
 This password will be hashed and not stored as plain text.
-* `configPath` (Mandatory) - Full path of the folder containing `eclair.conf` including the file name for the basic password authentication through `eclair.api.password`.
+* `configPath` (Optinal) - Full path of the folder containing `eclair.conf` including the file name.
+Can be used for the basic password authentication through `eclair.api.password`.
+* `lnApiPassword` (Mandatory if configPath is missing) - The same value from eclair.conf's eclair.api.password should be provided directly here.
+It will be used for Eclair API authentication.

 ```
 {